MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 0x01 to the register ETH\_RXDMA\_ENABLE.

 The Rx DMA will then automatically set ETH\_RXBUF\_PTR to equal the start of the receive buffer and set the value ETH\_RXBUF\_SIZE to zero.
+Indicating that there currently is nothing to do.

-When data is receiver the regsiter ETH\_RXBUF\_SIZE will increase.
+When a complete Ethernet frame has been received the register ETH\_RXBUF\_SIZE will be updated.
 Whenever this value is nonzero, this tells the CPU that there is data ready in the buffer.
 When the CPU has processed the received data, the CPU must update the value of ETH\_RXCPU\_PTR, e.g. by setting it equal to ETH\_RXBUF\_PTR + ETH\_RXBUF\_SIZE.

 The Rx DMA will automatically adjust the value of ETH\_RXBUF\_PTR and ETH\_RXBUF\_SIZE.